asg017/sqlite-html/README.md

 `sqlite-html`'s API is modeled after the official [JSON1](https://www.sqlite.org/json1.html#jmini) SQLite extension.

 This extension is also written in Go, thanks to [riyaz-ali/sqlite](https://github.com/riyaz-ali/sqlite).
-While this library aims to be fast and efficient, it is overall slower than what a pure C SQLite extension could be (mostly because cgo is slow), but in practice you probably won't notice much of a difference.
+While this library aims to be fast and efficient, it is overall slower than what a pure C SQLite extension could be, but in practice you probably won't notice much of a difference.

 ## See also